codemonsters/abercrombie/README.md

 Cons:

 * It is a four-legged robot.
-Sure this is also and disadvantage and his movement is not suited for certain activities where wheeled robots are much better (i.e.: using it with line following circuits).
+Sure this is also and disadvantage and his movement is not suited for certain activities where robots with wheels are much better (i.e.: using it with line following circuits).

 ## Friendly for the classroom